Nick Pratto Player Props: Royals vs. Reds

-Nick Pratto -- with an on-base percentage of .286 in his past 10 games, 84 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Cincinnati Reds, with Brandon Williamson on the hill, on June 13 at 8:10 PM ET.
+On Wednesday, Nick Pratto (.262 on-base percentage in past 10 games, 105 points below season-long percentage) and the Kansas City Royals play the Cincinnati Reds, whose starting pitcher will be Ben Lively.
+First pitch is at 8:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3 with an RBI) against the Reds.
+In his most recent game he had a one-hit showing (1-for-4) against the Reds.

 Nick Pratto Game Info & Props vs. the Reds